Professor John McCallDirector

 Truong received his honours degree in Information Systems from the School of Information and Communication Technology at Hanoi University of Science and Technology in 2018, where he was also awarded the Academic Excellence Award.
 Since 2019, Truong has been working as a Research Assistant at the NSC as part of the Net Zero Operations Research Team.
 Truong’s research focuses on topics in Machine Learning and Computational Intelligence.
 He has been participating in fundamental research relating to deep learning, ensemble learning and evolutionary computation.
 A natural application for this work is in medical images and videos segmentation, subsea monitoring and diagnostic analytics for ocean energy industries.
 Outside of work, he enjoys reading books and listening to music.

 Daniel received his BSc degree in Mechatronics from the Budapest University of Technology and Economics in 2018.
 In 2019, Daniel graduated from Cranfield University with an MSc degree in Autonomous Vehicle Dynamics and Control.
 Daniel has previously worked as a Research and Development Engineer, developing software for unmanned aerial vehicles in Switzerland.
-At present, Daniel is a Software Engineer and is working on a joint Knowledge Transfer Project (KTP) with RGU and Accord Energy Solutions Limited.
+At present, Daniel is a Software Engineer and PhD student.
+Recently, he successfully completed a joint Knowledge Transfer Project (KTP) with RGU and Accord Energy Solutions Limited.
 Daniel's research areas include fault detection for hydrocarbon processes, machine learning and deep learning topics.
 In his free time, he likes to play tennis and work with drones.

 Joseph CollinsKTP Associate